JutsFunFor/coffee_detection/README.md

 #### 1) Collecting images

 The main part of each training process is to collect and standartize data.
 As for me, training dataset contains 184 images from diffferent coffee machines, light conditions and coffee types.
 All images was cropped according region of interests.
-Each image has size of (100, 150).
-Input tensor of ssd_mobilenet has right the same shape.
+Each image has shape of (100, 150, 3).
+Input tensor of ssd_mobilenet has shape of (1, 100, 150, 3).
 Validataion dataset includes about 50 images and test dataset has the same size.

 #### 2) Labeling images